urgent-challenge/urgent2024/_pages/about.md

     speech_mix = torch.as_tensor(speech_mix)
 </d-code> -->

-## URGENT 2024 Challenge: Universality, Robustness, and Generalizability for EnhancemeNT
+## URGENT 2024 Challenge

-URGENT 2024 is a speech enhancement challenge accepted by the **NeurIPS 2024 Competition Track**.
+URGENT 2024 (Universality, Robustness, and Generalizability for EnhancemeNT) is a speech enhancement challenge accepted by the **NeurIPS 2024 Competition Track**.
 We aim to build universal speech enhancement models for unifying speech processing in a wide variety of conditions.

 ## Goal